-Outside Areas and Boundaries Repair Category 1 Notes Where visible, there is some wear and tear evident to some boundaries.
-There are some trees located closeby.
+Outside Areas and Boundaries Repair Category 1 Notes No significant defects evident, based on limitations.
+There are some mature trees located within close proximity.
 Trees can cause damage to buildings and services if not properly monitored and maintained.
 This should be appreciated.